 Stretching 4,000 miles from East Africa to the Mediterranean, the Nile River presents one of the best ways to experience Egypt.
 Historic cities, archaeological wonders and thrilling desert adventures await.

 Just above Aswan is the Greco-Roman Temple of Kom Ombo.
-Built during the Ptolemaic dynasty, this double temple honors Sobek the Crocodile God on the southern end and Horus the falcon-headed Sun God on the northern half.
-A number of crocodile mummies are also on display here.
-In nearby Edfu there is another Greco-Roman temple dedicated to Horus the Sun God.
+Built during the Ptolemaic dynasty, this double temple honors Sobek the crocodile god on the southern end and Horus the falcon-headed sun god on the northern half.
+A number of crocodile mummies also are on display here.
+In nearby Edfu, there is another Greco-Roman temple dedicated to Horus the sun god.
 One of the best-preserved temples in Egypt, it features rich designs and elaborate details depicting ancient mythology.

 On the city’s west bank lies the necropolis of ancient Thebes, an archaeological delight and home to the ethereal Valley of the Kings and Valley of the Queens.
 You’ll see magnificent tombs carved into desert rock here, including those of King Tutankhamun and Queen Nefertari.
-Other highlights on the west bank include the Temple of Queen Hatshepsut, ancient Egypt’s longest ruling female pharaoh, as well as Medinet Habu and the Colossi of Memnon.
+Other highlights on the west bank include the Temple of Queen Hatshepsut, ancient Egypt’s longest-ruling female pharaoh, as well as Medinet Habu and the Colossi of Memnon.

 The contemporary city of Luxor is on the east bank.
 Public transportation, museums, shops and most hotels and restaurants are found here, along with Luxor Temple and the Karnak Temples.
 Luxor Temple was largely the work of Amenhotep III and Ramses II, though many succeeding rulers built onto the temple afterward.
 See massive statues of Ramses II, Alexander the Great’s shrine and Abu Haggag Mosque.
-Walk along the Avenue of Sphinxes to Karnak Temple, the largest temple complex built by man, with its elegant courtyards and brilliant Hypostyle Hall.
+Walk along the Avenue of Sphinxes to Karnak, the largest temple complex built by man, with its elegant courtyards and brilliant Hypostyle Hall.
 Also on the east bank are Luxor Museum and the Mummification Museum.